danielsaidi/ApiKit/README.md

 ## About ApiKit

-ApiKit helps you integrate with any external REST API.

-ApiKit has lightweight ``ApiEnvironment`` and ``ApiRoute`` protocols that make it easy to integrate with any REST-based APIs using the standard `URLSession` or a custom client implementation.
+ApiKit has lightweight `ApiEnvironment` and `ApiRoute` protocols that make it easy to model any REST-based API.

+ApiKit also has an `ApiRequest` that can be used to define a `route` and its response type, for even easier usage.

+Once you have your environment and routes defined, you can use a regular `URLSession` or custom client to fetch any route from any environment.